 The Perfect Pitch

-Around that time, in one of my groups a mortgage broker pitched his services.
+Around that time, in one of my groups a mortgage broker pitched his services for the Eastern Suburbs.
 He talked about how he could find the perfect loan, how it’d fit his client’s needs, and save them both time and money.
 I’d never used a mortgage broker before.
 Didn’t even know what it was.
 His pitch sounded good, so I went to his website to find out more.

 The Perfect Website